OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 You can deploy event-based add-ins by uploading the manifest through the Microsoft 365 admin center.
 In the admin portal, expand the **Settings** section in the navigation pane then select **Integrated apps**.
 On the **Integrated apps** page, choose the **Upload custom apps** action.

 ![The Integrated apps page on the Microsoft 365 admin center, including the Upload custom apps action.](../images/outlook-deploy-event-based-add-ins.png)

-AppSource and in-app Office Store: The ability to deploy event-based add-ins or update existing add-ins to include the event-based activation feature should be available soon.

 > [!IMPORTANT]
 > Event-based add-ins are restricted to admin-managed deployments only.
 For now, users can't get event-based add-ins from AppSource or in-app Office Store.
 To learn more, refer to [AppSource listing options for your event-based Outlook add-in](autolaunch-store-options.md).